If you’ve decided to purchase a ductless heat pump, you’ve decided to live comfortably with a quiet, energy-efficient heating and cooling system.

 The indoor unit/s offer plenty of flexibility for placement to homeowners.
 The indoor unit is typically installed on a wall in the room where you spend the most time, such as a family or living room.

-Depending on the size and layout of your home in Salem, Oregon, a single indoor unit installed in a central location could be enough to keep your home comfortable year-round.
+Depending on the size and layout of your home, a single indoor unit installed in a central location could be enough to keep your home comfortable year-round.

 The outdoor unit is small, quiet, and typically placed at ground level.
 The outdoor unit and indoor unit are connected with copper refrigerant tubes.